EwenCheung/SC2006-InternLink/README.md

 ---

-© 2025 InternLink - Developed by SC2006 Career Helper Group (FDAD)
+© 2025 InternLink – Developed by Ewen and Yong Xuen from SC2006 Group 2 (FDAD)